Thai economy faces severe shocks, slow recovery: central bank chief

 [BANGKOK] Thailand's economy faces severe shocks from the coronavirus pandemic and a recovery is expected to take at least two years to get back to pre-pandemic levels, the country's new central bank governor said on Tuesday.

+Southeast Asia's second-largest economy, which is heavily reliant on trade and tourism, could shrink a record 7.8 per cent this year, with tourism badly hit, the Bank of Thailand (BOT) has predicted.

-Economic problems can be solved but it will take time as there are "no magic bullets", Bank of Thailand Governor Sethaput Suthiwartnarueput told a briefing.
+Economic problems can be solved but it will take time as there are "no magic bullets", Governor Sethaput Suthiwartnarueput told his first briefing.

+"The shocks are very severe, most notably on tourism," he said, adding the sector could lose 1.6 trillion baht (S$69.2 billion), or 10 per cent of GDP, with foreign arrivals expected at 6.7 million this year, compared to nearly 40 million in 2019.

-The country had a strong external position to withstand any shocks, said Mr Sethaput, who took office this month.
+But the country had a strong external position to withstand any shocks, said Mr Sethaput.

-Southeast Asia's second-largest economy could contract a record 7.8 per cent this year, with the important tourism sector badly hit, the central bank has predicted.

 REUTERS